cathleenZzzz/Git_Instructions/README.md

   - Click "Compare & pull request"
   - Add title and description
   - Click "Create pull request"
+A pull request essentially asks your team (or yourself) to check and approve your changes before you merge them into the main project.

 ### Handling Conflicts

+If two people changed the same thing, Git shows you where they fought so you can choose what stays.
 If conflicts occur:
 - Git will show sections marked with `<<<<<<<`, `=======`, and `>>>>>>>`
 - Edit to resolve conflicts